yanga-sdpss/onboard-javascript/README.md

 1. Display column headings based on the data you get back from the web service.
 1. The grid should have controls to navigate through data.
 You can choose a suitable way of doing this.
 1. Display the first page of data when you open up page for first time.
-1. Don't use any third-party libraries.
-You can use vanilla JQuery if you want.
+1. Don't use any third-party libraries other than JQuery (already included in `third_party` directory).

 ## Web Service API